-• Greenvale Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
-Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.

-- Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school visitor lanyard.
-Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member if a suitable DBS has not been provided.
-If an enhanced DBS has been provided the visitor will be shown to the area they are working in and will be able to be unsupervised.
-The necessary staff will be aware they are on site. - Greenvale Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
-This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.
+- Greenvale Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
+Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a visitor's pass.
+Our school has a clear system of ensuring visitors are accompanied by a staff member unless we have seen a valid enhanced DBS certificate.
+If a visitor has a valid enhanced DBS certificate, the school must see this before entry to the school is permitted and details are recorded on the single central record. - Greenvale Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
+This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
+Our Parent and Visitor Code of Conduct can be found on the website or obtained from the school office. - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.

-23 Monitoring and Review
+26. Monitoring and Review

 - All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/guardians on the school website or on request from the office. - This policy has been written in September 2023 to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
-The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or subststantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our school development plan and will be reviewed annually.
+The policy will also be available to parents/guardians on the school website or upon request from the office.
+We also have a child version available on the website or upon request from the office. - This policy has been written in August 2024 to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
+The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or substantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - This policy is available on our school website and is available on request from the school office.
+We also inform parents and carers about this policy when their children join our school and through our school newsletter. - The policy is included in our school development plan and will be evaluated each year by the governing body, who are responsible for overseeing safeguarding and child protection systems.